rickwassing/cicada-develop/docs/README.md

 ### Cicada User Inferface Management

-The Cicada user interface is comprised of various 'Components', e.g. a 'uipannel', 'uiaxes', or 'plot' objects (note that Component and Object can be used interchangably, but here I refer to them as Components).
-Each Component has properties, e.g. 'Position', 'XLim', or 'XData', and their values are dicated by the data in the 'ACT' structure.
-For example, the user can change the analysis window through the Cicada GUI and this will trigger the event function to update the 'ACT.startdate' and 'ACT.enddate' value and call 'lifecycle(app)'.
+The Cicada user interface is comprised of various 'Components', e.g. a `uipannel`, `uiaxes`, or `plot` objects (note that the terms Component and Object can be used interchangably, but here I refer to them as Components).
+Each Component has properties, e.g. `Position`, `XLim`, or `XData`, and their values are dicated by the data in the `ACT` structure.
+For example, the user can change the analysis window through the Cicada GUI and this will trigger the event function to update the `ACT.startdate` and `ACT.enddate` value and call 'lifecycle(app)'.
 The 'lifecycle(app)' function is based on the lifecycle method of React a JavaScript library for building user inferfaces.
 The 'lifecycle()' function is comprised of the following sequence of sub-functions:

 > If you are familiar with the React lifecycle method, or if you have a more appropriate approach for updating the user interface, and you'd like to contribute please contact me.